leodido/presentations/2022/02/05/fosdem-llvm-room/coverage-for-ebpf-programs/talk-coverage-for-ebpf-programs.md

   - its hex representation is also in the name of the `__covrec_*` variable

 ^ It also creates the `__llvm_coverage_mapping` constant, a struct made of two parts:
-- the header, that contains things like the coverage mapping format version
+- the header, that contains things like the coverage mapping format version (see the green box)
-- the data, which contains the file names of the source files
+- and the data, which contains the file names of the source files

 ^ If you wanna know all the details, I've put some links at the end of this deck.
 Now, it's time to move on...